OnurTumer91/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+A: Yeah it is pretty straght forward and m,akes sure unneccessary restarts are avoided.
+This uses the ansible principle of "idempotent" as in we make it more efficient and only restart tasks that must restart.
+For the scale of this project it was pretty easy to use but I dont know what the industry standard is for such procedures.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks